wasp-lang/wasp/web/docs/auth/username-and-pass.md

 That's it!
 We have set up username authentication in our app. 🎉

 Running `wasp db migrate-dev` and then `wasp start` should give you a working app with username authentication.
-If you want to put some of the pages behind authentication, read the [using auth docs](/docs/auth/overview).
+If you want to put some of the pages behind authentication, read the [auth overview docs](/docs/auth/overview).

 <MultipleIdentitiesWarning />